MeerMusik/LinuxScripts/README.md

 Some Security = Hardening Flags forced whenever possible:
 1. Fortify Source
-2. Position-Independent-Code or Position-Independent-Executables
+2. Position-Independent-Code or Position-Independent-Executable
 3. Stack Protector
 4. Stack-Clash Protector
 5. Read-Only Relocation
 6. Immediate Binding
+7. No Executable Stack
-7. Spectre and Meltdown Mitigation.
+8. Spectre and Meltdown Mitigation
-    1. As I run a AMD System, some Mitigations will lead to link Errors.
+    1. As I use a AMD System, some Mitigations will lead to link Errors.
 Therefore I have to lower the Level of Security for some Mitigations.
 Blame the Compiler Vendors.
 And Intel.
 And AMD.
-8. No Executable Stack

-All Scripts are heavily personalized and have a lot of Compiler Flags to fit my personal needs.
+All Scripts are heavily personalized to fit my personal needs.
 For Example, most Release builds come with minimum Debug Informations enabled with '-ggdb1'.

 Attention!
 Since December 2021: All Scripts are now using '-Wl,--hash-style=gnu'.
 Building and running the Libraries on Linux Distributions with a GLIBC Version, which do not support that "new" Hash Implementation will fail!
 In a quick Research = typing words into a Search Engine, I found some very old Threads, which indicate, that GLIBC Versions from 2006 and later should support this Hash.
 Take this Info with a big Container of Salt!
 Run your own tests to be on the safe side :)

 Please look at the different Sections about the Build Scripts for Version Numbers - if mentioned.
 But: Do not rely too heavily on Versions mentioned in this Document, as I do not guarantee to keep them updated!
-If in doubt, look at the Scripts.
+If in doubt, take a look at the Scripts.

 ## LICENSE
 The Content in this Repository is Dual-Licensed under "The Unlicense" (Public Domain) OR under the "CC0-1.0 Universal License" (Public Domain with Fallback Mechanism).